-We recommend you download and install Focusrite Control 2.
-Opening Focusrite Control 2 disables Easy Start and unlocks your Scarlett 2i2's full feature set.
+Make sure you download and install Focusrite Control 2.
+Opening Focusrite Control 2 disables Easy Start, updates your Scarlett 2i2 's firmware, and unlocks your Scarlett 2i2's full feature set.

 In Easy Start mode, the interface functions at up to 48 kHz sample rate; once you install Focusrite Control 2, you can work at sample rates up to 192 kHz.